derivexyz/lyra-avalon-interfaces/examples/CollateralManager.md

 }
 ```

-If we wanted to determine `targetCollateral` as the minCollat if price jumped 50% we could use `VaultAdapter._getMinCollateral()` which takes in manual params such as `spotPrice`, `expiry`.
+If we wanted to determine estimate the `minCollatateral` if price jumped 50% we could use `VaultAdapter._getMinCollateral()` which takes in manual params such as `spotPrice`, `expiry`.

 ## Gather excess collateral and flag "risky" positions  <a name="excess"></a>